Founding Board of Directors Biographies

 Ben Griffith is a native of Greenville, S.C. and has been a resident of Sumter for over 40 years.
 He earned bachelor’s and master’s degrees from Clemson University and has served the university in various capacities, including the Board of Visitors, Clemson Foundation Board and the Clemson IPTAY Board.

 Mr. Griffith is owner of State Farm Ben Griffith of Sumter and President of the Griffith Financial Group.
 He is also a Licensed Securities Representative.
 Mr. Griffith’s community service and leadership roles include serving on the boards of Sumter School District 17, Tuomey Regional Medical Center, Prisma Health—Midlands, Greater Sumter Chamber of Commerce and Sumter Rotary Club.
 Mr. Griffith also served as a member of Sumter School District Board of Trustees Finance Committee and is currently active in Kairos Prison Ministry and the local Gideon Camp.
-Mr. Griffith’s experience in public school finance and a proven record of entrepreneurial success are an asset to the charter planning committee.
+Mr. Griffith’s experience in public school finance and a proven record of entrepreneurial success are an asset to the SSCS Board of Directors.

 Dr. Trevor T. Ivey